The Journeyman Project (video game): Reception

 The Journeyman Project sold 150,000 copies, and spawned the Journeyman Project series, which together sold roughly 500,000 units by July 1996.
 The game was self-published and retailed for $90, with a per-sale profit of $40–50 for Presto Studios.
 It had been developed on $70,000.

 Computer Gaming World in July 1993 called The Journeyman Project "visually stunning" and its world "believably fantastic".
 The magazine stated that the game was "as tough as they come" and recommended built-in hints, but concluded that "It is all the more rewarding after puzzling past each conundrum".
 In April 1994 the magazine said that the game had "wonderfully rendered 3D worlds" with "Solid acting by real pros", concluding that it was "Definitely a game with which to wow the neighbors".

-MacUser named The Journeyman Project: Turbo one of the top 50 CD-ROMs of 1995.

 Derek Pearcy reviewed The Journeyman Project in Pyramid #2 (July/Aug., 1993), and stated that "This game - this environment - is the finest experience available on the Macintosh platform.
-While maybe not the intellectual challenge that other programs might offer, it is the clarity of vision and attention to detail that should take this game out of the store and into your home ."
+While maybe not the intellectual challenge that other programs might offer, it is the clarity of vision and attention to detail that should take this game out of the store and into your home".
+Stating that "it isn't a game — it's an experience", InfoWorld in December 1993 praised the Macintosh version's graphics, sound, and puzzles, but advised players to use a hard drive because of slow CD-ROM access.MacUser named The Journeyman Project: Turbo one of the top 50 CD-ROMs of 1995.